PHT-Medic/documentation/docs/cord_demo/cord_demo.md

     1. Start the Offline Tool
     2. Go to the "Model" section
     3. Load your private key
-    4. Open the unzipped result directory
+    4. Open the unzipped result directory "pht_results"
-    5. Load the "train_config"-file of your train
+    5. Load the "train_config.json"-file of your train
-    6. Select the files to decrypt
+    6. Select the files to decrypt (the selected ones appear in the box on the right)
-    7. Decrypt the files by pressing the button
+    7. Decrypt the files by pressing the "Decrypt selected models" button
       <br/><br/> ![submission 9](../images/demo/submission_9.png)<br/><br/>
 4. View, process and store the results locally on your computer.
+You can directly access them with the "Show decrypted files" button.
    <br/><br/> ![submission 10](../images/demo/submission_10.png)<br/><br/>

 More information regarding result decryption can be read [here](../user_guide/offline_tool.md#decrypt-results).